Drift over Fiji's colorful soft corals alongside many species of sharks!

 Go with a local dive shop or dive resort on the island

 The Shark Reef Marine Reserve was established in Fiji in 2004.
 You can see up to eight species of sharks: some bull and tiger sharks, some white tip and black tip sharks, some grey reef sharks, tawny nurse sharks, sicklefin lemon sharks, and some silvertip sharks.

 The reserve also has a beautiful reef and it's possible to dive there without shark feeding practices - which is the rule when dive shops advertise "shark diving".

-- You can also fry to the domestic Nausori airport (SUV) and the drive to Pacific Harbour will be about an hour
+You can also fly to the domestic Nausori airport (SUV) and then drive for one hour to Pacific Harbour

 The Great Astrolabe reef, located South of Kadavu Island, is 100 km long (62 miles).
 It makes it the fourth largest barrier reef in the world.
 Its name comes from the collision of the French explorer Dumont d’Urville vessel, The Astrolabe, with the reef in 1827.